Bermuda: 20th and 21st centuries

 The S.S.
 Queen of Bermuda departing the island in December 1952~January 1953.
 The Devonshire Dock is in the foreground.

-In the early 20th century Bermuda became a popular destination for American, Canadian and British tourists arriving by sea.
+In the early 20th century, Bermuda became a popular destination for American, Canadian and British tourists arriving by sea.
 The US Smoot–Hawley Tariff Act of 1930, which enacted protectionist trade tariffs on goods imported into the US, led to the demise of Bermuda's once-thriving agricultural export trade to America and encouraged development of tourism as an alternative source of income.
 The island was one of the centres for illegal alcohol smuggling during the era of Prohibition in the United States (1920–1933).

-A rail line was constructed in Bermuda in the 1920s, opening in 1931 as the Bermuda Railway, which was abandoned in 1948.
+A rail line was constructed in Bermuda in the 1920s, opening in 1931 as the Bermuda Railway and abandoned in 1948.
 The right of way is now the Bermuda Railway Trail.

-In 1930, after several failed attempts, a Stinson Detroiter seaplane flew to Bermuda from New York City: It was the first aeroplane ever to reach the islands.
-In 1936, Deutsche Luft Hansa began to experiment with seaplane flights from Berlin via the Azores with continuation flights to New York City.
+In 1930, after several failed attempts, a Stinson Detroiter seaplane flew to Bermuda from New York City.
+It was the first aeroplane ever to reach the islands.
+In 1936 Deutsche Luft Hansa began to experiment with seaplane flights from Berlin via the Azores, with continuation flights to New York City.

-In 1937, Imperial Airways and Pan American Airways began operating scheduled flying boat airline services from New York and Baltimore to Darrell's Island, Bermuda.
-In World War II, the Hamilton Princess Hotel became a censorship centre.
+In 1937 Imperial Airways and Pan American Airways began operating scheduled flying boat airline services from New York and Baltimore to Darrell's Island, Bermuda.
+In World War II the Hamilton Princess Hotel became a censorship centre.
 All mail, radio and telegraphic traffic bound for Europe, the US and the Far East was intercepted and analysed by 1,200 censors, of British Imperial Censorship, part of British Security Coordination (BSC), before being routed to their destination.
 With BSC working closely with the FBI, the censors were responsible for the discovery and arrest of a number of Axis spies operating in the US, including the Joe K ring.